 If volunteers have been involved with people for a long time, perhaps over a number of years, the relationship is likely to have changed considerably.
 As people become more independent it becomes a more equal relationship and more like a friendship.
 Regular reviews are also an opportunity to take stock of the nature of the relationship and there may be a point where, by mutual agreement, it is decided that the volunteer is no longer there as a BWR volunteer but wishes to maintain contact as a personal choice, as a friend.
-Such a transition should be discussed and agreed explicitly with the Volunteer Coordinator, rather than being masked by continuing volunteering and apparent dependency.
+Such a transition should be discussed and agreed explicitly with the Volunteer Coordinator.
+It is also essential that the family and (or individual) are made aware that the volunteer is no longer acting as such with them, rather than being masked by continuing volunteering and apparent dependency.